 Summer Attendance Only

 Students who wish to attend the University for the summer only should refer to the “Admission as a Non-degree Seeking Candidate” paragraph included in this section.
-Students enrolled in degree programs at another college or university who wish to take summer courses at UofSC as transients should seek written approval to take specific courses from a dean or department chair at their home institution.
+Students enrolled in degree programs at another college or university who wish to take summer courses at USC as transients should seek written approval to take specific courses from a dean or department chair at their home institution.

 Evaluation of Transfer Credits

-Transfer credits to UofSC must be from regionally accredited institutions for academic courses completed with grades of C- or better.
+Transfer credits to USC must be from regionally accredited institutions for academic courses completed with grades of C- or better.
 Applicability of credits toward a particular degree is determined by the degree program in which the student enrolls.
 The number of credits acceptable to the University and the number which may apply toward a particular degree may differ.

 Original records are required for courses exempted at a previous college.
 Exemption credit or acceptance of transfer credit by another college has no bearing on the evaluation of transfer credit at the University of South Carolina.